web-rpi/tetra-bluestation-docs/wiki/02-Dependencies-and-Building.md

 ## Clone and build tetra-bluestation
-You can either build the upstream repository (which contains the latest stable features), or build a fork (which contain the latest experimental features).[[A list of forks is present in this page|10-Contributions,-forks-and-Issues]].
+You can either build the upstream repository (which contains the latest stable features), or build a fork.

 Clone the repository (replace by the URL of the fork if you're not using the upstream one):
 ```bash